5 Steps to take if you are the victim of a loan scam

 • Report identity theft to identitytheft.gov and get a recovery plan

 Also consider how much of your data was compromised.
 Ask yourself, how much personal information did the scammer receive?
-Even small pieces—like your address or employer—can be misused in legal process scams or phishing attacks.
+Even small pieces—like your address or employer—can be misused in scams tied to other legal process threats, fake court documents, or impersonation of government organizations or phishing attacks.

 The FTC’s tools also explain how to deal with creditors, challenge false entries, and assert your rights under the privacy act system notices and other laws designed to protect consumers.